Network Variables

 What if I want to modify a variable from a passive object?

-To update the value correctly, you should send an to the active object and let it handle the modification.
+You cannot directly modify a variable on a passive object, as the change will not be synced across other clients.
+To update the value correctly, you should send an RPC to the active object and let it handle the modification.
 This ensures that the update is properly synced for everyone.

 💡 Even passive objects can call NetworkExecute, but the logic inside will only run on the active side — keeping everything in sync.